department-of-veterans-affairs/va.gov-team/products/disability/disability-compensation-claim/bdd/BDD Research/UAT-August-2020/uat-plan-bdd.md

 - Participants must have a DS Logon account.
 - Participants must be separating from the miltary between 90-180 days from now.
 - Participants will be claiming at least one disability.
+- Participants must have no problem seeing the content on the screen and hearing the moderator.
-- Participants should be able to use Zoom and not have to use a screen reader.
+- Participants should be able to use Zoom and not have to use a screen reader or other accessibility aid.

 Nice to have requirements:

-- Good spread in demographics
+- Good spread in demographics.
-- Good spread across different levels of "tech-savviness"
+- Good spread across different levels of "tech-savviness".

 We would like **5** participants who must meet the following criteria:= Required for participating in this study: